 While the state of Delaware is, and has been for some time, considered and recognized as being startup-friendly, many other states, such as New York, have caught up in terms of fees and legal precedents.
 With New York's new startup initiatives creating tax-free zones for both new and expanding businesses, New York is creating a name for itself as well.

 If you need help with understanding Delaware LLC doing business in New York, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.